Documentation Index

 Introduction

-The Model Context Protocol (MCP) server allows you to seamlessly integrate Docebo with enterprise AI assistants (MCP clients) like ChatGPT, Claude, and Microsoft Copilot.
+The Model Context Protocol (MCP) server allows you to seamlessly integrate Docebo with enterprise AI assistants (MCP clients) like ChatGPT, Claude, Microsoft Copilot Studio, and Gemini Enterprise.
 Once the integration is configured, users in your organization can interact with Docebo content and data using natural language, directly inside the AI tools they already use, without navigating through the LMS.

 Learn more on how to use the Docebo MCP server (opens in a new tab).